 Some call it a journey from hell.
 I wouldn’t be so dramatic.

-The bus left Flores at 8 am, and we headed towards Lanquin.
-Not long into the journey, we arrived at the river where a flat ferry was taking cars, tracks and pedestrians to the other side of the small town.
+The bus left Flores at 8 a.m., and we headed towards Lanquin.
+Not long into the journey, we arrived at the river where an ancient-looking ferry was taking cars, tracks and pedestrians to the other side of the small town.
 Very slowly.

 There were several small boats loading some folks and motorbikes, but all other vehicles were loaded on the ferry.
 We stayed in the queue for a while.
 We had no air con switched on until then, so all the windows were open for some fresh air.
 But as we stood in the queue, we started sweating buckets.

 Finally, after around 15 minutes, the driver showed mercy, asked us to close the windows and switched on the air-con.
 And we sat there observing the slow movement of the ferry.
 I am still puzzled as to why a bridge wasn’t built over this river.

 Finally, we loaded onto the ferry, which didn’t look like it was going to stand the weight of all the vehicles, including the big lorries!
 We have survived though and continued the journey.

 The whole river crossing party was one of the most puzzling traffic situations I have experienced.